 \subsection{Credential linking and credential chains}

-Another aspect that is frequently needed in real-world applications is combining different attestations issued to the same person or entity.
+In real-world applications, another frequently required aspect is the combination of various attestations issued to the same individual or entity.
 For instance, when entering a facility that requires a proof of vaccination, a verifier may demand evidence that the digital vaccination passport (which is typically not strongly bound to the individual because it does, for instance, not include biometric information) refers to the same person that just demanded access~\citep{sedlmeir2021digitalidentities}.
-As other government-issued documents such as ID-cards often have higher binding strength (level of assurance), potentially also through hardware binding, it may make sense to prove that the first name, last name, and potentially the date of birth on the ID-card and the vaccination passport coincide, yet without leaking the sensitive (and irrelevant) name and date of birth directly to the verifier.
+As other government-issued documents such as ID~cards often have higher binding strength (level of assurance), potentially also through hardware binding, it may make sense to prove that the first name, last name, and potentially the date of birth on the ID-card and the vaccination passport coincide, yet without leaking the sensitive (and irrelevant) name and date of birth directly to the verifier.
 Another frequent case of credential linking involves a proof that the public key for holder binding on one of the credentials is the same as the public key corresponding to the issuer's signature on the other credential.
-This is the building block of credential chains in which responsibilities are delegated from larger actors to smaller actors, e.g., from a government-controlled certificate authority to institutions on the national level to institutions on the local level to employees of these institutions that then sign an attestation on behalf of their institution and finally on behalf of the head institution on the national level.
-In this case, it may make sense to hide the issuer's public key for all credentials but the one on the top in the hierarchy, which would not be the case in a presentation without a certificate chain.
-Otherwise, it could be the case that although a \ac{vp} selectively discloses only an individual's date of birth but not their address from a national~ID, the place of living can be inferred from the local authority that issued the national~ID.
+This is the building block of credential chains in which responsibilities are delegated from larger actors to smaller actors, e.g., from a government-controlled certificate authority to institutions on the national level to institutions on the local level to employees of these institutions, who then sign credentials on behalf of their institution and -- indirectly -- on behalf of the head institution on the national level.
+In this scenario, it may be prudent to conceal the issuer's public key for all credentials except the one at the top of the hierarchy.
+Without this precaution, it is possible that even if a \ac{vp} selectively reveals only an individual's date of birth and not their address from a national ID~card, the place of residence can still be deduced from the local authority that issued the national ID.